 So, what exactly is the Montessori method?
-Glen Abbey Montessori School’s motto “The key to independence, respect and confidence” captures the essence of Montessori, where the classroom environment and teachers are there to guide students in becoming independence, respecting themselves, others, and the environment, and learning self-confidence.
+Glen Abbey Montessori School’s motto “The key to independence, respect and confidence” captures the essence of Montessori, where the classroom environment and teachers are there to guide students in becoming independent, respecting themselves, others, and the environment, and learning self-confidence.

 The Montessori Philosophy